-- 4 tablespoons of milk powder (for example Marvel®) - 1 pint (568mls) of full cream milk
+- 5 heaped dessertspoons of milk powder (for example Marvel®) - 1000mls of full cream milk

 Mix or whisk together.
 Store this in the fridge and use whenever you would use ordinary milk (cereals, porridge, soups, sauces, milk puddings and milky drinks such as Horlicks®, Ovaltine®, Bournvita®, drinking chocolate or cocoa).
 Keep in the fridge for a maximum of 24 hours